pippim/pippim.github.io/programs/mserve.md

 Note in Linux the `/` character is used to separate directory levels.
 In Windows the `\` character is used to separate directory levels.
-The examples shown above are for

-This is necessary to conform to operating system rules for directory and filenames.

 ---